Updated November 24, 2021

 Written January 14, 2019 BEHAVIOR, SELF-REGULATION, SPECIAL EDUCATION

 Have you been following the news?
-It seems like practically every week I see a news story discussing the possible improper restraint of a child in a public school.
-These incidences often either traumatize the child and can be so severe they result in the death of a child.
+It seems like every week I see a news story discussing the possible improper restraint of a child in a public school.

 Many states have some law concerning seclusion and restraint policy for special education children.
 Make sure you know your state’s law, and school district’s policy!
 Restraint and seclusion should ONLY be used as a LAST resort.
 You can likely find your state’s restraint law by googling “[your state] restraint and seclusion law.”
 To find your local school district’s policy, try “[name of school district] restraint and seclusion,” or call your local school district and ask where you can find their policy.

 If we understand that ALL behavior is communication, then what are these children telling us?
-Many schools spend little to no time contemplating this topic.
-Why?
-Perhaps they are understaffed or inadequately trained to be certified as a Board Certified Behavior Analyst (BCBA).
-Even if they are certified, that is not a guarantee they will generate a good report.
+It is a sad fact that many schools spend little to no time contemplating this topic.
+Why, though?
+Perhaps they are understaffed, or inadequately trained to be certified as a Board Certified Behavior Analyst (BCBA).
+But, even if they are certified, it is not a guarantee they will generate a good report.
 Thank goodness for the ability to ask for an Independent Educational Evaluation (IEE) if you are unhappy with the school’s evaluation!

-It is a letter you send to your local school district saying you do not want your child restrained or secluded.
-Here is a sample letter.
+A “No Consent” letter is a letter you send to your local school district saying you do not want your child restrained or secluded.
+A sample letter is linked here.